Kong/kuma-website-jekyll/app/_includes/snippets/install_os.md

 ### Run Kuma
-Once downloaded, you will find the contents of Kuma in the `kuma-{{ latest_version }}` folder.
+Once downloaded, you will find the contents of Kuma in the `kuma-{{ page.latest_version }}` folder.
 In this folder, you will find - among other files - the `bin` directory that stores all the executables for Kuma.

-You can start the control-plane with: `kuma-{{ latest_version }}/bin/kuma-cp run`
+You can start the control-plane with: `kuma-{{ page.latest_version }}/bin/kuma-cp run`

 This example will run Kuma in `standalone` mode for a "flat" deployment, but there are more advanced [deployment modes](../introduction/deployments.md) like "multi-zone".